ianhussey/blogdown-site/content/posts/2025-08-11-citations-of-psychology-articles/index.md

 Gelman and King (2025) estimated that, in political science, 5% of all published articles account for 28% of all citations.
 They suggested that a 250 citations threshold might be used as the criterion to trigger post publication review.
 We at ERROR have been using a slightly different criterion that tries to take the recency of the publication into account: ≥30 citations per year since publication.

 Gelman & King's (2025) article prompted us to formalise this criterion and search strategy.
-Using the March 2025 Crossref database, [Jamie Cummins](https://bsky.app/profile/jamiecummins.bsky.social) and I extracted all publications in all psychology journals and their citation counts.
-Of the 645,164 publications (9.2%) in psychology journals in the last decade, just 2,092 articles (0.32%) received at least 30 citations per year since publication.
+Of the 645,164 publications (9.2%) in psychology journals in the last decade in the Crossref database, just 2,092 articles (0.32%) received at least 30 citations per year since publication.

 <br>